dkim286/dockd/README.md

-# dockd - Dock Management Daemon
+# `dockd`

+**This is a fork of [`dockd`](https://github.com/libthinkpad/dockd)** with some small fixes:

+* Fixed confirmation message spam on `--config`
+* Fixed issues with hooks not executing
+* Fixed error messages on hook failures

+The original `README.md` is included below.

+---

 When moving from Windows to Linux on a lightweight desktop environment like Xfce or LXDE, using the dock is really hard.
 Usually nothing happens when you insert the dock, and you use xrandr to configure your displays.
-Then, you remove the ThinkPad
-from the dock and the screen stays blank.
+Then, you remove the ThinkPad from the dock and the screen stays blank.

-That's why we created dockd, a program that runs in the background and detects when your ThinkPad is added or removed from a dock
-and it automatically switches output mode profiles that you have configured before.
+That's why we created dockd, a program that runs in the background and detects when your ThinkPad is added or removed from a dock and it automatically switches output mode profiles that you have configured before.

 ## Table of Contents